Currently living in: Bath, England

 Married: In 2006, to Martin Palmer

-Kids: A stepson in Beijing and a stepdaughter in Cornwall.
+Family: A stepson in Washington DC and a stepdaughter in Cornwall.
+And two step grandchildren.

-- Colour: There’s an orange hot air balloon that sometimes hovers above our village on clear summer days.
+Colour: There’s an orange hot air balloon that sometimes used to hover above our previous village on clear summer days.
 The visual effect of bright orange against ultramarine blue makes me ridiculously happy.

 Frequently Asked Questions